 What I find most disturbing here is that the Quran expects the believing women (these verses are not about non-believing women) to object to these commands.
 Ayah 31: “And do not let them stamp their feet to make known what they conceal of their adornment.”
 Translations of this clause vary somewhat, with a lot of them interpreting the weird idea that the women are striking their feet in order to…draw attention to their hidden adornments?
 Like…make the jewelry jingle or their breasts jiggle?
 I don’t understand why interpreters have taken this tack, as the immediate image I got was that the women are being portrayed in childish tantrums, stomping their feet and pouting at this suppression of their vanity.
 “To make known” is less a matter of them covertly showing off adornments that have been hidden as much as seeking to uncover what had been mandated into concealment.
 I guess stomping your feet to make jewelry jingle or textures jiggle is also very childish, so it’s not a better option.

 The key reason that I strongly object to these passages is not merely because they target women with requirements unequal to their male counterparts, or that their vague guidelines are open to abuse, but rather that the Quran has undermined female participation in the conversation.
 Women are expected to resist these mandates, and the community is told to censure their resistance.
 This creates a one-way path for female dress codes to trend towards more and more coverage.
-Objections to commanded coverage falls suspect of being motivated by female vanity and petulancy.
+Objections or resistance to commanded coverage falls suspect of being motivated by female vanity and petulancy.
 In order for modesty codes to not trend towards burdening women with more coverage and more responsibility for diffusing sexual tension, women need to be given equal standing in the conversation so that they may advocate for their needs, abilities, and identities.
 The Quran’s projection of the childish paradigm upon even its believing women undermines that standing.

 Marriage and Slaves